 Ahiaga-Dagbui, D.D., Love, P.E., Whyte, A. and Boateng, P., 2017.
 Costing and technological challenges of offshore oil and gas decommissioning in the UK North Sea.
 Journal of Construction Engineering and Management, 143(7), p.05017008.

 Ahmad, T., Farrukh, F. and Nazir, S., 2015.
-Capacity building boost employees performance.
+Capacity building boosts employee performance.
 Industrial and Commercial Training.

 ALNabhani, K., 2018.
 Safety During Offshore Drilling Operation.
 In Methods in Chemical Process Safety (Vol. 2, pp. 207-268).
 Elsevier.

 Amenshiah, A.K., 2019.
-Capacity building of human resources in the oil and gas sector in Ghana: An exploration into the public-sector capacity building of human resources in the emerging oil and gas in Ghana (Doctoral dissertation, University of Bradford).
+Capacity building of human resources in Ghana's oil and gas sector: An exploration into the public-sector capacity building of human resources in Ghana's emerging oil and gas (Doctoral dissertation, University of Bradford).

 Analoui, F. and Danquah, J.K., 2017.
 Critical capacity development.
 Springer.